COVID-19 Detection System: A Comparative Analysis of System Performance Based on Acoustic Features of Cough Audio

 To assess the effectiveness of the proposed technique, the experiments were repeated using the remaining four training and testing scenarios, as illustrated in Fig. \ref{METHOD}.
 Table \ref{Ablation} lists the top performance metrics obtained from ablation experiments.
 The findings of our experiments shown in Table \ref{Ablation} demonstrate that MFCC features provide the highest performance measures compared to other features in terms of area under the curve (AUC), accuracy, and F1-score across all experimental settings.
 We observed that training our data on samples from both datasets and testing them separately yielded a varying average F1-score of about 93.45\% when testing on Virufy dataset and 78.6\% when testing on COUGHVID dataset.
 However, training and testing on samples from both datasets resulted in a reasonable average F1-score of about 83\%.
 This would suggest that the model possesses the ability to differentiate between coughs, owing to its acquisition of a greater variety of data characteristics from both datasets.
 As expected, the model exhibited a slightly dropped average F1-score of approximately 71.0\% when trained on COUGHVID dataset and tested on Virufy dataset, partially due to the differences in audio recordings characteristics between the two datasets.

 Taking into account the overall outcomes, the classification results of cough signals of COVID-19 seem more efficient when using MLP classifier with MFCC technique as MFCC yields better performance compared to Chroma and Spectral Contrast features.
 Using a combination of acoustic features gives promising results in most cases.
-However, in all the settings, MFCC technique achieves superior results for cough audio classification, indicating that it can be used for such a task without requiring excessive complexity or computational time.
+However, in all the settings, MFCC technique achieves superior results for cough audio classification.
+Table \ref{Runtime} shows the training and runtime performance of the proposed method on both COUGHVID and Virufy datasets, indicating that it would be valuable for COVID-19 classification tasks from cough signals without requiring excessive complexity or computational time.